WijayaPrat/WijayaPrat/README.md

 ### 👋 Hello, my name is Wijaya!

-I am a student at **Bina Nusantara University** who has a deep interest in the world of technology, especially _Cloud Computing_ and _Software Engineering_.
+I am a student at **Bina Nusantara University** who has a deep interest in the world of technology, especially _Cloud Computing_ and _data analyst.

 - 🌱 Currently learning: software engineering and cloud computing.